Spiking neurons as predictive controllers of linear systems: Results

 \subsection{Varying meta-parameters}

-The control network we employ operates by expressing its neural parameters with elements of the downstream plant, which serves as a proof-of-concept for a spiking network that can directly compute control in a linear dynamical system (Sec.~\ref{subsec:derivation}).
+The control network we employ operates by expressing its neural parameters with elements of the downstream plant, which serves as a proof-of-concept for a spiking network that can directly compute control in a linear dynamical system.
 However, at this stage, other features of the network are still imposed as meta-parameters to adjust the control to our SMD example.
-For a detailed list of all the parameter setup used in this work, see Sec.~\ref{subsec:setups}.
+For a detailed list of all the parameter setup used in this work, see Materials and Methods.

-\paragraph{Number of neurons ($N$)} The number of neurons in the network heavily influences the control of the plant.
-For instance, when operating on a system with very simple oscillatory dynamics as our SMD, employing more neurons can make the control more robust to different settings, but it raises the need to manage the spiking activity among neurons, especially since they do not have access to network-level information (Sec.~\ref{subsec:derivation}).
-This can be achieved by imposing asynchronous firing or introducing an adaptive cost on spike, as mentioned in Sec.~\ref{subsec:spikecntrl}.
-While for our activity example in Fig.~\ref{fig:activity} we showed the results for four neurons, in all other demonstrations we kept the network as simple as possible and employed only two neurons: spiking the velocity of the plant either up or down by the same amount.
-Indeed, for systems with more complex dynamics and targets, exerting effective control requires larger networks, as in the coupled oscillator case of Fig.~\ref{fig:coupledosc}, where $N=500$.
+\paragraph*{Number of neurons ($N$)} The number of neurons in the network heavily influences the control of the plant.
+For instance, when operating on a system with very simple oscillatory dynamics as our SMD, employing more neurons can make the control more robust to different settings, but it raises the need to manage the spiking activity among neurons, especially since they do not have access to network-level information.
+This can be achieved by imposing asynchronous firing or introducing an adaptive cost on spike, as mentioned in Results and Materials and Methods.
+While for our activity example in Fig.~\ref{fig5} we showed the results for four neurons, in all other demonstrations we kept the network as simple as possible and employed only two neurons: spiking the velocity of the plant either up or down by the same amount.
+Indeed, for systems with more complex dynamics and targets, exerting effective control requires larger networks, as in the coupled oscillator case of Fig.~\ref{fig8}, where $N=500$.